Asymptotics of Schwartz functions: Introduction

 \subsection{Acknowledgments}

+Part of this paper is the author's thesis.
 The author thanks his advisor Jayce Getz for constant encouragement and fruitful discussions.
 The questions addressed in this paper were raised by David Kazhdan (and relayed to the author by Getz).
 He thanks Zhilin Luo for answering a question on the asymptotics in \cite{Jiang:Luo:Zhang}.
-He also thanks Yupeng Li for a discussion on the combinatorics in \S\ref{sec:casebycase}.
+He thanks Yupeng Li for a discussion on the combinatorics in \S\ref{sec:casebycase}.
+He thanks Yeansu Kim, Baiying Liu, and Ivan Mati\'{c} for answering a question on degenerate principal series of spin groups, and Nadya Gourevich for an informative conversation and suggesting references on degenerate principal series of real Lie groups.
+He thanks Yiannis Sakellaridis for discussions on Weyl algebras and encouragement.